 When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).
-When BIND is built with native PKCS#11 cryptography (--enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via --with-pkcs11.

 - -f flag This option sets the specified flag in the flag field of the KEY/DNSKEY record.
 The only recognized flags are KSK (Key-Signing Key) and REVOKE. - -G This option generates a key, but does not publish it or sign with it.
 This option is incompatible with -P and -A. - -g generator This option indicates the generator to use if generating a Diffie-Hellman key.
 Allowed values are 2 and 5.
 If no generator is specified, a known prime from RFC 2539 is used if possible; otherwise the default is 2. - -h This option prints a short summary of the options and arguments to dnssec-keygen. - -K directory This option sets the directory in which the key files are to be written. - -k policy This option creates keys for a specific dnssec-policy.
 If a policy uses multiple keys, dnsseckeygen generates multiple keys.
 This also creates a ".state" file to keep track of the key state.